hamed-shirbandi/MvcPagedList.Core/README.md

 - Enable ajax with full support for [data-ajax attributes](https://github.com/hamed-shirbandi/MvcPagedList.Core/issues/11#issuecomment-984938612)
 - Built-in ajax loading
 - Full controll to customize the UI for the pagination
+- Without needing to know about ViewModels ( cleaner views and controllers )

 # Install via NuGet